 General History Prize: Tim Bonyhady, Good Living Street: The Fortunes of My Viennese Family

 A member my book group rhapsodised about this book recently, comparing it favourably to The Hare with Amber Eyes.
-It’s a family history, and in accepting the award Bonyhady told us it had been a big week for his family because the lives of his two young relatives with disabilities would be greatly improved by teh National Disability Insurance Scheme introduced by the Gillard government this week.
+It’s a family history, and in accepting the award Bonyhady told us it had been a big week for his family because the lives of his two young relatives with disabilities would be greatly improved by the National Disability Insurance Scheme introduced by the Gillard government.

 Australian History Prize: Russell McGregor, Indifferent Inclusion: Aboriginal People and the Australian Nation